sushobhan1/LoginTask/README.md

 Project Structure:

-Global.asax: Configures the application's startup page (Login.aspx) Login.aspx: Handles Login and Registration functionalities Login form
-Registration form (with password encryption)
-User authentication logic
+Global.asax: Configures the application's startup page (Login.aspx)

+Login.aspx: Handles Login and Registration functionalities Login form Registration form (with password encryption) User authentication logic Redirect to Dashboard.aspx upon successful login Consider using sessions instead of cookies for improved security.\

+Dashboard.aspx: Displays user information retrieved from database

+Logout.aspx:Logout the user and clear the session

+DalStoreProcedure.cs: To store the stored procedure call in various function

+EncryptionDecryptionKey.cs: Provides the key for encryption and decyption

+EncryptionDecryptionProvider.cs: Inmplemments the RijndaelEncDec.

+RijndaelEncDec.cs:Provides the encyprtion and decyptions

-Redirect to Dashboard.aspx upon successful login Consider using sessions instead of cookies for improved security Dashboard.aspx: Displays user information retrieved from database Logout.aspx:Logout the user and clear the session Retrieves user info based on session data (if using sessions) CRUD operations (demonstrate DataReader, DataSet, and DataTable in different scenarios)
+Retrieves user info based on session data (if using sessions) CRUD operations (demonstrate DataReader, DataSet, and DataTable in different scenarios)
-Models: Classes representing your database entities (optional) Data Access Layer (DAL): Contains stored procedures and database interaction logic (optional) Technologies Used:
+Models: Classes representing your database entities (optional) Data Access Layer (DAL): Contains stored procedures and database interaction logic (optional)

+Technologies Used:

 C#